Black Sifichi

 Black Sifichi is a Scottish / American spoken word artist and writer born in New York City and who now lives in Paris, France.
 He has recorded albums with a multitude of artists, including "Unsavoury Products" and "Genetically Modifidied" with The Black Dog.

-He co-wrote the cult hit 'Versus' with the group Ez3kiel.
+He co-wrote the cult hit "Versus" with the group EZ3kiel.
 Recent releases are "Lost-Wax" with The Floating Roots Orchestra and "The Uncertain Trail" and "Floating Roots" with Lena.
 "Ashes to Ashes - Dub to Dub", "Spoken Dub Manifesto Vol 1." and a fourth album, Burning Before Sunset (TBR in March 2010 on Jarring Effects records) with Brain Damage the duo from Saint-Étienne, France.
 In 2008 Sifichi recorded two tracks for Barry Adamson's label Central Control for the album Our Moon is Full with Strings of Consciousness led by Philippe Petit.

-DJ
+DJing

-Sifichi is also a DJ who began mixing at Paris' Radio Libertaire 'Wreck This Mess' and then at Radio Nova in sharing a bi-monthly slot with DJ Morpheus.
+Sifichi is also a DJ who began mixing at Paris' Radio Libertaire 'Wreck This Mess', and then at Radio Nova in sharing a bi-monthly slot with DJ Morpheus.
 One week Morpheus with the 'Freezone' mix and another week 'Sub Para Dub'.
 Sub Para Dub was also re-broadcast on Couleurs 3 in Switzerland.
 Sub Para Dub eventually had its own weekly place in the grill.

-Sifichi now produces a 2 hour long weekly radio program entitled 'Audiometric' which is a meticulous mix of contemporary, abstract, experimental, dub, digi-dub, hip-hop, breakbeat, neo-jazz, post-rock... (a broad rage of music 'actuel') is broadcast on Aligre FM 93.1 in Paris, Jet FM in Nantes, Radio Grenouille in Marseille, Eko des Garrigues in Montpellier and on RTF, Limoges.
-He has mixed in many festivals across France and Europe - was resident at Paris' Batofar, What's Up, Flêche D'Or, and Cithea.
+Sifichi now produces a 2 hour long weekly radio program entitled 'Audiometric' which is a mix of contemporary, abstract, experimental, dub, digi-dub, hip-hop, breakbeat, neo-jazz, post-rock... (a broad rage of music 'actuel') is broadcast on Aligre FM 93.1 in Paris, Jet FM in Nantes, Radio Grenouille in Marseille, Eko des Garrigues in Montpellier, and on RTF, Limoges.
+He has mixed in multiple festivals across France and Europe, and was a resident at Paris' Batofar, What's Up, Flêche D'Or, and Cithea.